-Analyse the various expedition embark upon by some great Yoruba rulers towards their neighbours.

-Evaluate the performance of rulership of the earliest rulers and later rulers.
+- discuss the origins of the Yoruba race. - analyse the various expedition embark upon by some great Yoruba rulers towards their neighbours. - demonstrate your knowledge of the various rulers of Oyo Kingdom. - evaluate the performance of rulership of the earliest rulers and later rulers.

-The Origins of the Yoruba